 What do we offer in Best Life Clinic?
 Only the Current Best Standard.

 We offer the same advanced Microdot Multilayer Microsurgical Vasovasostomy (MMMV).
 This service is unique in the UK.
 We pride ourselves on being reasonable and cost-effective, often placing us below even some of the clinics offering basic procedures.
 You can easily identify surgery quality from how long the actual operation takes and what size stitches the surgeons are using.
 Please do not hesitate to ask that question.
 We have not come across any other surgeon in the UK who transparently carries out this multilayered procedure, even though this is the standard of care in most male-infertility centres in the United States.
-This operation usually takes four hours using expensive purpose made sutures.
+This operation usually takes four hours using expensive minute sutures.
 The full magnification power of the operating microscope will have to be used during the procedure's difficult and minute steps.

 We also perform Vaso-Epididymostomy in the event of a Blow-out diagnosed at the time of the operation.
 So there is hope even if there is a blow-out.
 At the time of the procedure, we check the fluid from the testicular end of the vas multiple times.
 This is to ensure that the procedure we are doing carries the highest possible chances of success.